Nonlinear Network Identifiability with Full Excitations

-The last condition corresponds to the mathematical constraint obtained with the measurement of all the in-neighbors of $i$ (i.e., $F_j\in F(\NN^m)$ for all $j\in\NN_i$) and each in-neighbor can be treated in a similar way to the node $i$, independently of other in-neighbors.
-By following a similar approach, we can guarantee that $\{ f \}=\{ \tilde f \}$ for every path that ends in the sink $i$, and since in a DAG all the paths end in a sink \cite{bang2008digraphs}, by measuring the other sinks we can identify all the network. \end{proof} We note that Theorem~\ref{thm:DAG_Volterra} allows us to analyze the case of nonlinear functions $f_{i,j}$ that depend on outputs with zero delays (i.e., $y_j^{k-0}$), and this will be used in the proof of Theorem~\ref{thm:general_digraph}.
+\begin{theorem}[DAGs] A DAG is identifiable in the class $\Ftwo$, if and only if all the sinks are measured. \end{theorem} \begin{proof} By Proposition~\ref{prop:sinks_sources} the measurement of all the sinks is necessary.
+Let us consider an arbitrary DAG and an arbitrary sink $i$.
+The measurement of the sink $i$ provides the identifiability of $F_i$ and according to Lemma~\ref{lemma:recursively}, all the functions $f_{i,j}$ and $F_j$ are identifiable for all $j\in\NN_i$.
+Then, we can apply Lemma~\ref{lemma:recursively} again to each function $F_j$ for $j\in\NN_i$, and by recursively using Lemma~\ref{lemma:recursively}, we guarantee that $\{ f \}=\{ \tilde f \}$ for every path that ends in the sink $i$, and since in a DAG all the paths end in a sink \cite{bang2008digraphs}, by measuring the other sinks we can identify all the network. \end{proof} We note that Theorem~\ref{thm:DAG_Volterra} allows us to analyze the case of nonlinear functions $f_{i,j}$ that depend on outputs with zero delays (i.e., $y_j^{k-0}$), and this will be used in the proof of Theorem~\ref{thm:general_digraph}.
 Since the class $\Ftwo$ excludes pure linear functions, the identifiability conditions of Theorem~\ref{thm:DAG_Volterra} are weaker than the linear case where to identify the outgoing edges of a node $i$, it is necessary to have $\abs{\NN_i^{out}}$ vertex-disjoint paths to measured nodes (see Corollary~V.2 in \cite{hendrickx2019identifiability}).
 In the nonlinear case, we only need to measure the sinks, independently of the number of out-neighbors of each node.
-For instance, in the DAG in Fig.~\ref{fig:bridge_graph}, we only need to measure the sink 4 even if the node 1 has two out-neighbors.
+For instance, the DAG in Fig.~\ref{fig:bridge_graph} could represent a hydraulic network with 4 tanks (nodes) and nonlinear pipes (edges) where each tank receives a direct inflow from the outside ($u_i$) and indirect inflows from other tanks through internal pipes.
+The edges functions $f_{i,j}$ are used to model nonlinear phenomena like nonlinear resistance, a valve, an orifice, etc. For example, the function $f(x)=\tanh(x)$ can model saturation in flows and belongs to the class $\Ftwo$.
+According to Theorem~\ref{thm:DAG_Volterra}, we only need to measure the outflow of the tank 4 (sink of the DAG) to identify all the nonlinear functions in the system, even if the Tank 1 has two different output pipes (i.e., node 1 has two out-neighbors).